surya-d007/Schonell-Reading-test/README.md

 # Schonell Reading Test Application

-## Introduction
+## Description
-This application is designed to administer the Schonell Reading Test, providing a tool for individuals, particularly those with dyslexia, to assess their reading age.
-The application utilizes Microsoft Speech to Text services to transcribe audio recordings of the test.
+The Schonell Reading Test Application is a server-side application designed to administer and process the Schonell Reading Test for dyslexic individuals.
+It utilizes Microsoft Speech to Text service for converting audio recordings of test responses into text for analysis.
+The application manages user registration, login, test administration, and scoring.

-## Features
-- User Registration: Users can register their Unique ID along with their date of birth to access the test.
-- Test Administration: Users can take the Schonell Reading Test, with each word being transcribed and evaluated for correctness.
-- Test Results: Upon completion of the test, users receive their reading age based on their performance.
-- Admin Panel: Administrators can manage tests, including creating and deleting them.

 ## Technologies Used
-- Node.js: Backend runtime environment for JavaScript.
+- **Node.js**: Backend runtime environment for JavaScript.
-- Express.js: Web application framework for Node.js.
+- **Express.js**: Web application framework for Node.js.
-- MongoDB: NoSQL database used for storing user data and test details.
+- **MongoDB**: NoSQL database used for storing user data and test details.
-- Microsoft Cognitive Services: Utilized for Speech to Text functionality.
+- **Microsoft Cognitive Services**: Utilized for Speech to Text functionality.
-- HTML/CSS/JavaScript: Frontend development technologies.
+- **HTML/CSS/JavaScript**: Frontend development technologies.
-- EJS: Templating language for rendering HTML pages dynamically.
+- **EJS**: Templating language for rendering HTML pages dynamically.
-- Multer: Middleware for handling file uploads.
+- **Multer**: Middleware for handling file uploads.
-- Socket.IO: Library for real-time, bidirectional communication between web clients and servers.
+- **Socket.IO**: Library for real-time, bidirectional communication between web clients and servers.
-- Mongoose: MongoDB object modeling for Node.js.
+- **Mongoose**: MongoDB object modeling for Node.js.

 ## Setup Instructions
 1. **Clone the repository:**